MrRare96/XDCCBatchDownloader/README.md

 9. 3. only change resolution if the sub/releasegroup specifys it in his file name(like [horriblessubs] blabla [720p].mkv), leave it blank when they do not specify it!
+9. 4. additional option to specify from which episode you want to start downloading, for example, i only want to dl episodes starting from episode 10, and then you put in 10, thats it :)

 10. start XDCCBatchDownloader.exe by typing cd /home/(user)/.irssi, or if you are already in home: cd .irssi and then (sudo) mono XDCCBatchDownloader.exe